lexpaval/LxMultiTool/README.md

  - Add more Code Comments
  - Add context menus for refresh and detele files in some menus
  - Use layouts so you can resize the menus
+ - Add messages when you want to save files with a name that already exists
+ - Add APK Install functionality

 License
 ----